22dylan/LandMarket-HazardConsequence/_sources/Details.md

 #### CommunityAssets.shp
 This is a point file representing community assets in the model.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/tree/main/model/model_in/S0_YR30_CSZ500/CommunityAssets).

 | Attribute | Description 	|
 | ---		| ---			|